prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Node App on Kubernetes.md

 status: {}
 ```

 A service need to be created inorder to connect the containers to outside traffic.
-A nodeport service has been created
+A nodeport service has to be created.

 ```